-Learn more about the possible associations between relationship problems and other issues such as stress and anxiety, depression, posttraumatic stress, and alcohol or drugs problems.
+Learn more about what you can do if you are experiencing specific concerns related to relationship problems, such as stress and anxiety, depression, posttraumatic stress, and alcohol or drug problems.

 National Center for PTSD – Intimate Partner Violence Information

-This web resource provides information on intimate partner violence and what VA services are available for Veterans who experienced abuse in their relationships.
+This resource provides information on intimate partner violence and the VA services that are available for Veterans who experienced abuse in their relationships.

 VA Medical Center Facility Locator

 Relationship problems may be related to other health conditions that need attention.
 VA provides world-class health care to eligible Veterans.
 Most Veterans qualify for cost-free health care services, although some Veterans must pay modest copays for health care or prescriptions.
 Explore your eligibility for health care using VA's Health Benefits Explorer tool and find out more about the treatment options available to you.